 The 1204-14 push reel lawn mower from American Lawn Mower Company is the first on our list because it is both inexpensive and environmentally friendly.
 Because there is no power source to spin the blades on this mower, it is extremely lightweight and simple to operate: all you have to do is push.

-This reel mower is at the top of our list due to its long-lasting structure and affordable price tag of roughly $70.
+This reel mower is at the top of our list due to its long-lasting structure and an affordable price tag of roughly $70.
 It has a 4-blade reel constructed of heat-treated alloy steel that maintains sharp for years without needing to be sharpened.
 Its 8.5-inch polymer wheels are agile and capable of dealing with uneven terrain.

 The 1204-14 model has a 14-inch cutting deck, which is modest in comparison to most lawn mowers.
 However, 14 inches should be plenty to efficiently mow a modest lawn.